 In case of endpoint is “Server for data collection for UE -side model training”, there is management and control requirements for SA5.
 Operator needs to configure the Server for data collection for UE-side model training/CN/gNB to support the data collection.
 If the server is not control by MNO, synchronize data collection requirements between the OTT server and the Operator may be required.

-Option 2: UE-> CN -> Server for data collection for UE-side model training/OTT server
+For Option 2: the AI/ML-specific Data Transfer Path is UE-> CN -> Server for data collection for UE-side model training/OTT server

 In case of endpoint is OTT server for CP tunnel and/or UP tunnel, there is management and control requirements for SA5.
 Operator configures the CN/gNB to support the data collection.
 Synchronization data collection requirements between the OTT server and the Operator may be required.
 Data collection transfer process needs to be captured in SA5.